 There are pros and cons to being an independent versus employed trader.
 You are offered a lot of flexibility as an independent trader, while employed traders are required to reach their employer’s targets while working long hours.

 However, employed traders receive employee benefits and can drastically increase their income by earning bonuses and commission on top of their base salary.

-Independent traders receive no such employee benefits and are not provided any security in terms of income and stability.
-Additionally, as an independent trader you are carrying all the risk and solely responsible for any costs involved.
+Independent traders receive no such employee benefits and are not provided with any security in terms of income and stability.
+Additionally, as an independent trader, you are carrying all the risk and solely responsible for any costs involved.